Onit Documentation

 Our goal in this tutorial will be to create a basic App that handles contract approvals.

 When we’re done, our new App will allow users to fill out a simple form to request that an uploaded contract document be routed to a specific person for approval.
-The form that we will create will prompt the user to enter data, like the name of the customer that the contract is associated with, the contract amount, etc. During the tutorial, we’ll create Fields to identify exactly what data a user should enter.
+The form will prompt the user to enter data such as the name of the customer the contract is associated with, the contract amount, etc. During the tutorial, we’ll create Fields to identify exactly what data a user should enter.

 Here’s a word that you’ll see a lot of when reading Onit tutorials: Record.
 In the basic app that we’ll be creating, each individual contract that needs to be approved is a Record.
 Apps are made up of individual Records that all look and behave according to the same predefined rules.
 In our example, if 50 users submitted contracts for approval, our App would be responsible for managing 50 individual Records, each of which could be in various stages of its overall lifecycle (e.g., pending approval, approved, etc.).